-The CIP Committee did not include Capital Reserve Funds in this report other than to reflect the use of existing Funds to offset the costs of specific capital projects.
+The CIP Committee did not include Capital Reserve Funds in this report other than to reflect the use of existing Funds to offset specific capital projects' costs.
 Capital Reserve Funds are bank accounts that can offset future purchases, not capital equipment expenditures.